-- The Group recognises the importance of sustainability and its increasing impact to the business.
-The Group is committed to understanding and implementing sustainable practices and to exploring the benefits to the business whilst attempting to achieve the right balance between the needs of the wider community, the requirements of shareholders and stakeholders and economic success. - The Board has adopted a Sustainability Policy which apply to the Group.
+MCCG Practices Applications by VSTECS Practice 4.2 The Group recognises the importance of sustainability and its increasing impact to the business.
+The Group is committed to understanding and The board ensures that the company's sustainability strategies, priorities and targets as well as performance against these implementing sustainable practices and to exploring the benefits to the business whilst attempting to achieve the right balance between the needs of the wider community, the requirements of shareholders and stakeholders and economic success. stakeholders.
+Vide the ERM Committee, the Board The Board has adopted a Sustainability Policy which apply to the Group.
 Vide the ERM Committee, the Board has set long-term and short-term targets for its sustainability efforts.
-The targets must be set along with metrics for measurement, tracking and reporting.
+The targets must be set along with APPLIED metrics for measurement, tracking and reporting.
 The Company will integrate the metrics into the Company's performance management as part of the sustainability strategy.